 The Company is also dependent on Loral as its satellite launch service provider for obtaining access to available slots on launch vehicles and contracting with third-party launch service providers for the launch of the Company's satellites.
+Under the Loral Satellite Contract, the Company's first two satellites will be launched on a Proton launch vehicle and the third satellite will be launched on either an Atlas IIIA launch vehicle or, if the Atlas IIIA launch vehicle cannot be suitably optimized for launch of the Company's third satellite, either a third Proton launch vehicle, a Sea-Launch vehicle or an Atlas IIIB launch vehicle.
 Failure to launch the satellites in a timely manner could materially and adversely affect the Company's business.
-A launch service provider may postpone one or more of the Company's launches for a variety of reasons, including technical problems, lack of co-passenger(s) for the Company's launch or the need to conduct a replacement launch for another customer, a launch of a scientific satellite whose mission may be degraded by delay, or a launch of another customer's satellite whose launch was postponed.
-Although the Loral Satellite Contract provides liquidated damages for delay, depending on the length of the delay, there can be no assurance that these remedies will adequately mitigate any damage to the Company's business caused by launch delays.
+It is expected that launch service providers will reserve the right to postpone any Company launch for a variety of reasons, including technical problems, lack of co-passenger(s) for the Company's launch or the need to conduct a replacement or postponed launch for another customer or a launch of a scientific satellite whose mission may be degraded by delay.
+Although the Loral Satellite Contract provides liquidated damages for delay, depending on the length of the delay, there can be no assurance that these remedies will adequately mitigate any damage to the

+Company's business caused by launch delays.
 Additionally, failure to deliver the designated launch services due to causes beyond Loral's control will be excusable delay.
 See "--Possible Delays and Adverse Effect of Delay on Financing Requirements."
 Loral disclaims all liability for the risk of loss associated with either a satellite or launch failure.
-However, in the event of the failure of the first Proton launch vehicle, Loral will provide the Company with a free replacement launch.
+However, in the event of the failure of the first Proton launch vehicle used to launch one of the Company's satellites, Loral will provide the Company with a free replacement launch.
 See "The Company--The CD Radio Delivery System--The Satellites--Satellite Construction and Launch Services."